JonathanWilbur/mueller-report/volume1.md

-One of the interactions between the Trump campaign and Russian -affiliated individuals- the June 9, 2016 meeting between high-ranking campaign officials and Russians promising derogatory information on Hillary Clinton-implicates an additional body of law: campaign - finance statutes. schemes involving the solicitation or receipt of assistance from foreign sources raise difficult statutory and constitutional questions.
+One of the interactions between the Trump campaign and Russian -affiliated individuals- the June 9, 2016 meeting between high-ranking campaign officials and Russians promising derogatory information on Hillary Clinton-implicates an additional body of law: campaign - finance statutes.
+Schemes involving the solicitation or receipt of assistance from foreign sources raise difficult statutory and constitutional questions.
 As explained below, the Office evaluated those questions in connection with the June 9 meeting **\[ REDACTED: Harm to Ongoing Matter \]** The Office ultimately concluded that, even if the principal legal questions were resolved favorably